Summer seems to be coming early this year to northern Arkansas, you never know though. Remember 2013, when it snowed in early

 |

-In another mile and a half, we reach the end of the
+Another mile and a half, is the end of the

 line.
-At a big barricade in the road announcing, ‘Road Closed’ we park just a few feet back from this sign in a
+At a barricade in the road announcing, ‘Road Closed’ we park just a few feet back in a

 small one car parking spot on the north side of the road.
 Walking past the barricade we head down the